JAMES BOND

 Marler Haley also supplied a custom-made display stand to house the set of five special posters alongside the full-colour general release quad-crown poster produced by the National Screen Service.
 Later posters had white spaces where cinemas would display a selection of Front of House stills (10" X 8") that were also issued by The National Screen Service, the company that controlled the distribution of theatrical advertising materials to cinemas in the UK.
 Selected Front of House stills were sometimes displayed alongside the general release quad-crown poster in light boxes outside cinemas.
 Marler Haley posters were produced in much smaller numbers than the general release posters and were only available during the original theatrical run of each film they were promoting.
 Typically only displayed in larger ODEON cinemas, these special posters are very hard to find on the collectors’ market today.
 Marler Haley posters were not advertised in the Exhibitors’ Campaign Books for each film, although the displays did feature in separate marketing manuals supplied to ODEON cinemas by the distributor The Rank Organisation, and later, United International Pictures.

-Pictured below are surviving examples of the Marler Haley quad-crown and double-crown sets from the James Bond films 1971-1987.
+Pictured below are Marler Haley quad-crown and double-crown sets from the James Bond films 1971-1987.

 Original release Marler Haley quad-crown & double-crown posters